 To make sugar plum confectionery, any dried fruit or combination of dried fruits should be finely chopped.
 Chopped almonds, orange zest and aromatic spices are then added, and the mixture is blended well with honey.
 This will create a sweet meat that can be shaped into a small ball or oval.
 Following this, the candy is rolled in powdered sugar, finely shredded coconut or fondant, which is a mixture of sugar and water.
 The resulting candy is an extremely sweet treat.

 The term "sugar plum" is first mentioned in recipes as early as the 17th century.
 At that time, the recipes described how to preserve fruit using sugar, a relatively new idea.
 Over the years, the recipe was changed to include nuts and seeds, becoming more like the treats traditionally referred to as sugar plums.
-These early sugar plum candies were about the same size as a plum and sometimes had a wire stem inserted.
+These early candies were about the same size as a plum and sometimes had a wire stem inserted.

 The well-known poem A Visit From St. Nicholas was written by Clement Clarke Moore in 1823.
 In his poem, Moore writes "the children were nestled all snug in their beds, while visions of sugar-plums danced in their heads."
 That line, at least in part, is responsible for most of the English-speaking world's association of the sugar plum with Christmas.
-In Tchaikovsky's 1882 ballet The Nutcracker Suite, the movement entitled "The Dance of the Sugar Plum Fairy" further solidified the association of the sugar plum with the holiday season.
+In Tchaikovsky's 1882 ballet The Nutcracker Suite, the movement entitled "The Dance of the Sugar Plum Fairy" further solidified the association of this candy with the holiday season.